 Churches, Development Education

-The Good Development: Group Guide explores some of the current thinking about sound development practice, both a biblical perspective and from the point of view of Tearfund’s partners and those with whom they work.
+The Understanding Poverty: Group Guide explores some of the current thinking about sound development practice, both a biblical perspective and from the point of view of Tearfund’s partners and those with whom they work.

 This four-part Small Group Guide is designed to enable your group to reflect on the subjects of poverty and inequality and how as Christians we can respond through best practice development approaches that work.

-Written by former Tearfund fieldworker and staff member Lyn Jackson, Development that Works takes a fresh and engaging approach to these critical questions of discipleship.
+Written by former Tearfund fieldworker and staff member Lyn Jackson, Understanding Poverty takes a fresh and engaging approach to these critical questions of discipleship.